-The Trident Academy program is guided by the Academy of Orton-Gillingham Practitioners and Educators and the South Carolina State Standards.
-Our high school is unique because in order to meet the needs of our older students, we employ an OG curriculum in conjunction with Project-Based Learning (PBL).
-Students learn through the Orton-Gillingham approach to reading and spelling through prescriptive, diagnostic, sequential, structures and multi-sensory teaching, but every lesson will begin with a Driving Question.
-For example,
+Our high school is unique.
+In order to meet the needs of our older students, we employ an OG curriculum in conjunction with Project-Based Learning (PBL).
+Students learn through the Orton-Gillingham approach to reading and spelling through prescriptive, diagnostic, sequential, structured and multi-sensory teaching, but every lesson will begin with a Driving Question.

 Students then begin in-depth, multi-sensory research projects on their topic.
 This includes using technology to research their respective topics, going on field trips relevant to their respective topics, and bringing experts in the field into the school to teach students.
-Project topics will be woven throughout core subjects and will commence with presentations.
+Project topics are woven throughout core subjects and conclude with presentations, our culminating event.

 Our high school is housed in a state-of-the-art classroom.
 All students earn a minimum of 24 Carnegie Units required for a high school diploma.